Easy Italian Recipes for Authentic Italian Food

 Italian food recipes are usually very simple and straight forward.
 The key to their success is found in the freshness of the ingredients.
 Food in Italy is simply out of this world.
 The locals are passionate about their food and I have sat at a restaurant where nothing was ordered until they knew where the ingredients had been grown, how it was going to be cooked, and what was going to be added before it was going to be brought to their plates.

 When we were in Italy this summer our new Italian friends were asking my 3 children what they were studying.
 My eldest said that although he was working as a planner he hoped to study project management.
 My daughter told them that she was soon off to medical school.
 They smiled politely and nodded in approval.
 Franca and Alessandro then turned to my youngest of 16.
 "I want to be a pastry chef," he replied.
-Suddenly great euphoria erupted and he was slapped on the back and shouts of joy reverberated around the table to the large group present.
-"A chef!
-Mama mia!
-Do you hear that everybody?
-Devon is going to be a chef!"
-To us, that epitomized the level of how Italians not only love their food, but to them, chefs have a higher status in their culture than doctors or engineers.
-And why not?

 I remember the first time I visited Italy I couldn't believe how wonderful a tomato could taste.
-And the rock melons just burst with flavour during the height of summer.
+And the rock melons just burst with flavor during the height of summer.
 In the summer I live on melons and prosciutto for breakfast!
 Italian cooking is full of simple, uncomplicated and easy Italian recipes like these.
 So why does their food taste so wonderful?

 I have come to the conclusion it is because they are farming varieties of vegetables and fruit that have existed for centuries.
 Very few Italians farm intensively and on a large commercial scale.
 Therefore, they are not into genetically modified food.
 To an Italian this would be considered sacrilegious.
 They still buy their food almost daily, and frequent the local farmers' markets.
 Most of the food sold is organic, or grown naturally as nature intended.
 Many of the seeds that they use today are considered by others to be heirloom varieties that are sold at high prices through the Internet and seed suppliers.